-Skill: Can we set up safe rafting methods and simple downwind sailing rigs, and can we paddle solo and tandem at times if necessary?
-Can we use lines from the shore to move our canoe against the wind?
-Can we use a pole or half pole to move upwind in shallow water?
+Skill: Can we set up safe rafting methods and downwind sailing rigs, and can we paddle solo and tandem at times if necessary?
+Can we use lines from the shore to move our canoe in the wind?

-White Water Factors
+White Water:

 We will encounter a range of different water features on a river journey.
 Different rivers will have different volumes, flows and hazards which will demand different skills to negotiate successfully.
 At times we will need to manoeuvre our canoe while facing upstream (ferries and S-turns) and while facing downstream (checking, setting and reverse ferry gliding).
-We will need to be able to control our decent by performing eddy turns (both into and out of the flow) and prevent capsize in rough water.
+We will need to be able to control our decent by performing eddy turns (both into and out of the flow) and preventing capsize in rough water.